williamsca/recipes/_recipes/spring-chicken-crispy-leeks.md

   5. While the chicken roasts, prepare the salsa verde.
 Finely chop the reserved dark green leek parts and place in a small bowl.
 Add the chopped chives, parsley, and anchovies (or capers).
 Season with salt and pepper.
 Add a splash of vinegar or fresh lemon juice, then incorporate enough olive oil to create a spoonable sauce.
 This mixture should have pronounced onion, brine, brightness, and herb flavors.
 Allow to rest while the chicken finishes cooking as the flavors will develop over time.

   **For the aioli and serving:**
-  6. Combine the oils in a bowl or measuring cup with a pouring spout.
-Place egg yolk, mustard, and garlic in a medium bowl.
-Gradually whisk in the oil, beginning with a few teaspoons and adding more as it becomes fully incorporated.
-If the mixture becomes too thick, thin with a small amount of white vinegar.
-Continue adding oil until completely incorporated.
-Season with salt, additional vinegar, and more garlic if desired.
   7. Arrange all vegetables (blanched, boiled, and raw) on a large plate.
 If you opened a tin of anchovies for the sauce, place the remaining anchovies alongside the vegetables.
   8. To carve the chicken, first tilt it slightly in its roasting vessel to collect any juices.
 Remove the legs from the body before transferring to a cutting board to avoid losing valuable drippings.
 After carving, transfer the chicken to a large serving plate.
 Top with the crispy leeks and pour any collected juices over the entire dish.
-  9. Serve with the leek salsa verde, aioli, and the arranged vegetables.
-Suggestions for enjoying the meal include dipping chicken in both sauces, pairing with boiled potatoes, placing anchovies on radishes with aioli, and ensuring to savor the juices that collect on the plate.
+  9. Serve with the leek salsa verde and the arranged vegetables.
+Suggestions for enjoying the meal include dipping chicken in both sauces, pairing with boiled potatoes, and ensuring to savor the juices that collect on the plate.

 notes: |
   - The crispy leeks are a highlight of this dish - don't be afraid to let them develop deep color.